Online Payments In Self Storage: A Brief Window Of Opportunity!

 My bet is that technology will transform the entire industry over the next ten years.
 If you suspect that may be the case, and if you haven’t already taken steps to stay ahead of the competition, now is the time to start taking action.

 First mover advantage in your local market

-Online bookings and payments can now be set up in ten minutes
+Online rentals and payments can now be set up in ten minutes

 Some modern software solutions allow you to build and publish your online store within just ten minutes.
-That includes live bookings, recurring payments, automated billing and facility management tools.
+That includes live rentals, recurring payments, automated billing and facility management tools.

-Why common arguments against online bookings no longer stand up to scrutiny
+Why common arguments against online rentals no longer stand up to scrutiny

 Common argument #1: We need to explain self storage to people

 This is a common refrain, especially from operators with onsite staff and a quote system in place.
 The thing is, why not focus on explaining self storage to your prospective customers on your website instead of in person?
 If you have some specific features that help you stand out versus local competitors, call them out clearly on the website.
 Don’t assume customers are not able to understand it or that they need their hands held explaining what self storage is.

 The benefits of explaining your business properly on the website go beyond the time and cost savings of not having to do it in person.
 Getting it across well on your website means the message is going to be delivered in the same, high quality way every time.
 You remove the variability associated with human message delivery — different staff members do it differently and people can have bad days.

 How do you know?
 There are more arguments for sales increasing with the adoption of online booking and payments than there are for a decrease.